of the Russian Orthodox Church Outside of Russia

 k) deductions from the income of the Synodal Cathedral.

-33. The First Hierarch, holding the rank of Metropolitan, heads the Russian Orthodox Church Outside of Russia.
-He is elected for life by the Council of Bishops from among those of the available episcopate; the election is confirmed, in accordance with canonical norms, by the Patriarch of Moscow and All Russia and the Holy Synod of the Russian Orthodox Church.
-The First Hierarch is the President of the Council and Synod of Bishops.
+33. The First Hierarch, holding the rank of Metropolitan, heads the Russian Orthodox Church Abroad.
+He is elected for life by the Sobor of Bishops from among those of the episcopate who are available.

-34. The name of the First Hierarch shall be commemorated at services in every church of the Russian Orthodox Church Outside of Russia after the name of the Primate of the Russian Orthodox Church, and before the name of the local Ruling Bishop.
+34. The name of the First Hierarch shall be commemorated at services in every church of the Russian Orthodox Church Abroad, before the name of the local Ruling Bishop.

-37. The First Hierarch, besides being the President of the Council and Synod, possesses the following rights:
+37. The First Hierarch, besides being chairman of the Council and Synod, possesses the following rights:

-a) the general care for the internal and external well-being of the Russian Orthodox Church Outside of Russia;
+a) he has the general care for the well‑being of the Russian Orthodox Church Abroad, both internally and externally;

-b) to call ordinary and extraordinary Councils of Bishops, and also the All-Diaspora Councils with the participation of clergy and laity, of which he is also President;
+b) to call ordinary and extraordinary Sobors of Bishops, and also the All‑Diaspora Sobors with the participation of clergy and laity, of which he is also chairman;

-c) he is the President of the Synod of Bishops;
+c) he is the chairman of the Sobor of Bishops;

-d) to report to the Council the state of the Russian Orthodox Church Abroad during the period between Councils;
+d) to present to the Sobor the state of the Russian Orthodox Church Abroad during the period between sobors;

-e) to communicate with representatives of Autocephalous Orthodox Churches on questions of church life, in fulfillment of resolutions of the Council or Synod, and also in his own name;
+e) to communicate with representatives of autocephalous Orthodox Churches on questions of church life, in fulfillment of resolutions of the Sobor or Synod, and also in his own name;

-g) to address the whole Russian Orthodox Church Outside of Russia with archpastoral epistles and instructive admonitions;
+g) to address the whole Russian Orthodox Church Abroad with archpastoral epistles and instructive admonitions;

-h) to be responsible for prompt appointments to cathedras;
+h) to be responsible for appointments to cathedras, when necessary;

-i) to be responsible for the distribution of Holy Myrrh and the preparation of Antimensia;
+i) to be responsible for the preparation of the Holy Myrrh and antimenses, when necessary;

-j) to give blessings to clergy and laymen for good service to the Church;
+j) to give blessings to clergy and laymen for their beneficial services to the Church;

-k) to grant awards of the rank of archpriest and hegumen to clergy directly subject to him;
+k) to give awards up to the rank of ornamented cross and hegumen, inclusively, to clergy directly subject to him;

-l) in necessary cases, to give brotherly admonitions to hierarchs concerning their personal lives, as well as the fulfillment of their archpastoral duties;
+l) in necessary cases, to give brotherly admonitions to herarchs concerning their personal lives, as well as the fulfillment of their archpastoral duties;

-m) to administer churches, missions and monasteries directly subject to him;
+m) to administer as the diocesan bishop churches, missions and monasteries directly subject to him;

 n) in case of a vacant episcopal see, to take upon himself temporary control of it or to assign a bishop before the appointment of a Ruling Bishop;

-o) to receive complaints against bishops, and to take appropriate measures;
+o) to receive complaints against bishops, and to give them appropriate consideration;

 p) to examine personal misunderstandings between bishops who have voluntarily sought his mediation, without formal proceedings; in which cases, the decision of the First Hierarch is binding on the parties;

-q) has the right to visit all dioceses when necessary, with the consent of the Diocesan Bishop;
+q) in necessary cases, to visit all dioceses, with the consent of the Diocesan Bishop;

-r) to have supreme supervisory control over the correct processing of all matters pertaining to the Synod and Synodal institutions, and executing resolutions of the Council and Synod;
+r) to have supreme supervisory control over the correct processing of all matters pertaining to the Synod and Synodal institutions, and executing resolutions of the Sobor and Synod;

 s) to grant leave to bishops to be absent from their dioceses from two weeks to two months, without temporary substitution;